ocademy-ai/machine-learning/open-machine-learning-jupyter-book/deep-learning/image-segmentation.md

 ### Train the model

 Now, all that is left to do is to compile and train the model.
-Since this is a multiclass classification problem, use the tf.keras.losses.CategoricalCrossentropy loss function with the argument set to , since the labels are scalar integers instead of vectors of scores for each pixel of every class.from_logitsTrue.
+Since this is a multiclass classification problem, use the 'tf.keras.losses.CategoricalCrossentropy' loss function with the argument set to , since the labels are scalar integers instead of vectors of scores for each pixel of every class.from_logitsTrue.
 When running inference, the label assigned to the pixel is the channel with the highest value.
 This is what the function is doing.create_mask.

 ```{code-cell}
 OUTPUT_CLASSES = 3